Rebecca School - Therapeutic Day School

 REBECCA SCHOOL –THERAPEUTIC DAY SCHOOL FOR AUTISM SPECTRUM DISORDERS

-Rebecca School is an internationally-known therapeutic day school for children and young adults 4 to 21 with neurodevelopmental delays of relating and communicating, including autism spectrum disorders.
+Rebecca School is an internationally-known therapeutic day school for children and young adults 4 to 21 with neurodevelopmental delays of relating and communicating, including autism spectrum disorder.
 The externship and internship programs are designed to allow doctoral students to gain a wide variety of clinical experience by working from a relational psychology model, providing individual and small group psychotherapy, psychological testing, clinical consultation, co-leading staff process groups, and case conference as a vital member of an interdisciplinary team.
 Rebecca School utilizes the Developmental Individual- difference Relationship (DIR) model developed by Dr. Stanley Greenspan.
 This therapeutic approach proceeds from the core tenet that relationships are the foundation of effective psychological interventions, academic learning, and social development.
 The academic program at Rebecca School incorporates this therapeutic, relational model and focuses around each student’s developmental challenges and strengths.
 Externs/interns deepen their psychotherapy skills through intense training and direct clinical service.
 Externs participate in weekly individual and group supervision, didactic training, team and family meetings, and they have the opportunity to gain experience in clinical case presentations and staff development workshops.
 In sum, this training site offers intensive clinical training and experience within a supportive and collegial environment.

 OUR STUDENTS AND THE REBECCA SCHOOL MODEL

-The children and adolescents who attend Rebecca School have neurodevelopental delays in relating & communicatiing, including autism spectrum disorders and pervasive developmental disorders.
+The children and adolescents who attend Rebecca School have neurodevelopental delays in relating & communicatiing, including autism spectrum disorder and pervasive developmental disorders.
 The academic program places the relationships each staff member has with the children at the fore regardless of the neurodevelopmental level of the student.
 Since most of the students have difficulties with communicating and relating, the clinical and academic staff use the DIR model in their work with students to enhance students’ abilities in self-regulation, frustration tolerance, problem-solving, meaningful social interactions, and joyful, creative play.
 DIR and the relational psychology theoretical orientation share many core beliefs and trainees receive extensive applied and theoretical training on DIR and relational psychology.

 Supervision is provided by highly experienced, doctoral level psychologists.
 Externs receive a minimum of one hour of individual supervision and one hour of group supervision weekly.
 In addition to supervision and training provided by psychologists, externs/interns have the opportunity to observe clinicians from other disciplines, including music therapists, social workers, and DIR/Floortime consultants.
 The senior staff have expertise in a variety of theoretical orientations including psychodynamic therapy, interpersonal psychology, and trauma theory.
 Externs are encouraged to adopt their own personal style for conducting psychotherapy within this developmental, relational model.
 The videotaping of sessions is commonly used as an additional training tool that helps trainees deepen their clinical skills and self-confidence.